 Each Woodpecker bait is hand-turned on a lathe or carved from a clear wooden blank.
 Our crankbaits are made from poplar.
 Most of our other baits are made from mahogany.
 Mahogany has a specific gravity of .65, heavier than basswood or balsa.
 This allows for easy adjustment to make the bait float, sink quickly or slowly, or just hang suspended.
 Mahogany sands and finishes beautifully.

 But the most distinctive feature of mahogany is its musical "tink."
 We can take advantage of this feature by incorporating internal rattles or moving ball bearings.
 Segmented baits "clack" as the segments wiggle back and forth.

 The baits are shaped and drilled by hand, weighted according to function, and then primed and painted.
 Most of our designs are painted by airbrush.
 The eyes, diving lips, and hardware are then installed, and the baits are hand-detailed with acrylic paints and other markings.
 The baits are sealed with epoxy early in the construction process, and finally clear-coated with another coat of permanent, non-yellowing epoxy.

 Many of our colors and patterns are based on one of three baits found in the Delta: shad, crawdad, and bluegill.
 We also do rats, glide baits, and 6 and 8 inch “wood walkers” .
 We do custom baits on order, like our “ Lucky Draw” (similar to the Roman Made Mother).

 We would love to work with you to create new colors and designs.
 Just let us know what you have in mind.

-We use either stainless steel screw eyes and hardware, or we make our own out of 316L stainless steel.
-All penetrations of the bait body are sealed with epoxy.
+We use either stainless steel screw eyes and hardware, or we make our own out of 316L stainless steel wire.
+All penetrations of the bait body are sealed with epoxy or cyanoacrylate glue.

-We use strong stainless steel split rinks and quality treble hooks.
+We use strong stainless steel split rings and quality treble hooks.

-We offer walking stickbaits, glidebaits, two-, three-, and fourpiece wakebaits, crankbaits, mice, lipless crankbaits, minnow-darters, choppers, and little baits that we call "fireflies."
-All of our designs have been personally tested and approved by Amber Russo, who has been a professional bass guide in the Delta for many years.
+We offer walking stickbaits, glidebaits, two-, three-, and fourpiece wakebaits, crankbaits, rats, lipless crankbaits, minnow-darters, choppers, and little baits that we call "fireflies."
+And more.
+All of our designs have been personally tested and approved by Amber Russo and Brit Britten, both avid anglers on the delta.